bclymer/bc-rest-client/README.md

   	public void onFailure(RestClientResponse<Stuff> response) {
   		Log.e("YAY", response.response.cityName);
   	}

+    @Override
+    onPostExecute() {
+      // Change UI back, we're done loading.
+This is method just exists
+      // so you don't need the same code in onFailure and onSuccess }
   })
   .executeAsync();
 ```

 With `Stuff` being any Java bean.

+You can override any, all, or none of the methods in the callback.
+If you're just POSTing and don't care about the response you can not set a callback and call `executeAsync` and then not worry.

 If the user doesn't set the CastClass the `RestClientResponse.response` object will be null be `RestClientResponse.rawResponse` will still exist.